Eritrean War of Independence

-The Eritrean War of Independence was an armed conflict and insurgency aimed at achieving self-determination and independence for Eritrea from Ethiopian rule.
-Starting in 1961, Eritrean insurgents engaged in guerrilla warfare to liberate Eritrea Province from the control of the Ethiopian Empire under Haile Selassie and later the Derg under Mengistu.
+The Eritrean War of Independence (Tigrinya: ውግእ ሰውራ ኤርትራ) was an armed conflict and insurgency aimed at achieving self-determination and independence for Eritrea from Ethiopian rule.
+Starting in 1961, Eritrean insurgents engaged in guerrilla warfare to liberate Eritrea Province from the rule of the Ethiopian Empire under Haile Selassie and later the Derg under Mengistu Haile Mariam.
 Their efforts ultimately succeeded in 1991 with the fall of the Derg regime.

 Eritrea was an Italian colony from the 1880s until the Italians were defeated by the Allies in World War II in 1941.
-Afterward, Eritrea briefly became a British protectorate until 1951.
-The United Nations convened after the war to decide Eritrea's future, eventually voting in favor of a federation between Eritrea and Ethiopia.
+Afterward, Eritrea briefly became a British Military Administration until 1951.
+The United Nations convened after the war to decide Eritrea's future, voting in favor of a federation between Eritrea and Ethiopia.
 As a result, Eritrea became a constituent state of the Federation of Ethiopia and Eritrea.

-The federation was intended to last for ten years, during which Eritrea would have limited autonomy, such as its own parliament, while remaining under the Ethiopian crown.
-However, Eritrea's autonomy was curtailed and the region was effectively governed as a police state by imperial authorities during the 1950s.
-As popular dissatisfaction with Ethiopian rule grew, an independence movement emerged under the banner of the Eritrean Liberation Front (ELF) in 1961.
+The federation was intended to last for ten years, during which Eritrea would operate as an autonomous region with its own parliament, while remaining under the Ethiopian crown.
+However, Eritrea's autonomy was progressively curtailed during the 1950s as Unionist parties gained influence within the Eritrean Assembly.
+As dissatisfaction with Ethiopian rule grew among Muslim Eritreans, an independence movement called the Eritrean Liberation Front (ELF) was formed in Cairo in 1961 by a group of Eritrean exiles led by Idris Muhammad Adam.

-In September 1961, ELF head Hamid Idris Awate launched the Eritrean armed struggle for independence.
+In September 1961 the head of the ELF, Hamid Idris Awate, launched the armed struggle for independence.
 During 1962, the federation was dissolved by the imperial government and Eritrea was formally annexed by the Ethiopian Empire.
-The dissolution of the federation resulted in many Eritreans supporting the ELF's armed struggle to achieve freedom.
-Ethiopian imperial army counterinsurgency campaigns against the ELF during the 1960s terrorized the civilian population, leading to greater local support for the insurgency and great international attention being brought to the war.
+This resulted in many Eritreans lending support to the ELF's efforts to achieve independence.
+Ethiopian imperial army counterinsurgency campaigns against the ELF during the 1960s terrorized the civilian population, leading to even greater local support for the insurgency and significant international attention being brought to the war.
 Following the Ethiopian Revolution in 1974, the Derg, led by Mengistu, abolished the Ethiopian Empire and established a Marxist-Leninist communist state.
 The Derg enjoyed support from the Soviet Union and other communist nations in fighting against the Eritreans.
 The ELF was also supported diplomatically and militarily by various countries.
 During the Eritrean Civil Wars, the Eritrean People's Liberation Front (EPLF) emerged as the primary liberation group in 1977, after expelling the ELF from Eritrea.
 The EPLF then took advantage of the Ogaden War to intensify its war of attrition against Ethiopia.

 As the Mengistu regime declined at the end of the 1980s and was overwhelmed by Ethiopian insurgents groups, the EPLF decisively defeated Ethiopian forces deployed in Eritrea during May 1991.
 The Ethiopian People's Revolutionary Democratic Front (EPRDF), with the help of the EPLF, defeated the People's Democratic Republic of Ethiopia (PDRE) when it took control of the capital Addis Ababa a month later.
 In April 1993, the Eritrean people voted almost unanimously in favour of independence in the Eritrean independence referendum, with formal international recognition of an independent, sovereign Eritrea in the same year.